overcyber/skill_HomeAssistant/instructions/en.md

 If you need more tank icons or more icons for other tankLevel devices please edit the provided svg files and create as many more png files as required (following the existing naming format)

-- Once the device has been added to HA, edit the customize.yaml file and add the following attribute
+- Once the device has been added to HA, edit the customize.yaml file in home assistant and add the following attribute
 	- Attribute name -> HaDeviceType
 	- Attribute Value -> tankLevel4